loftusa/onramp/Filesystems-on-bau-clusters.md

 ## Local system disk

 Directories outside `/share/` and outside `/disk/` are ordinary systems directories that are local to the machine.
 For example, each machine has its own `/etc/` and `/usr/` and `/var/` and `/opt/` directories.
 These are all for unix configuration, binaries, logs, and libraries, and usually won't want to write anything into these directories.

+## Other clusters

+If you have tips on working with filesystems on the other clusters (Discovery, CAIS, etc etc) please add your wisdom here.